leptonai/leptonai/leptonai/templates/llm_by_lepton/README.md

 Q: Can I use other languages such as NodeJS or HTTP to access my deployment?

 A: Yes, you could!
 You could use Open AI NodeJS Library or HTTP requests to access your deployment as well.
 Simply replace `[api.openai.com](http://api.openai.com)` and `OPENAI_API_KEY` with your deployment URL and the API token will work.

-Q: Will `USE_INT` setup affect the result?

-A: The `USE_INT` environment variable will apply quantization to your choice of model.
-And this could affect the result.
-Our experience suggests that INT8 does not significantly alter the result quality.
-For a more detailed evaluation on what is the best set up for your use case, please reach out to us and we can design optimization POC strategies together.

 Q: Can I run this deployment on my local machine or dev VM?